ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Cache space is where the system reads and writes the user's long term memory.
 There is at least 1, to hold the current user, but you can optimize read/write calls by caching multiple users at a time, subject to the risk that the server crashes and recent transactions are lost.
 A cache entry needs to be large enough to hold all the data on a user you may want saved.

-## Layers
+## Onion Layers

 When ChatScript starts up, it loads data in layers.
+You can free a layer at a time, but only the outermost one (hence the peeling the onion metaphor).

-First is all the permanent data associated with the system, which is printed out as `WordNet:` and loads dictionary entries and facts.
+First layer is all the permanent data associated with the system, which is printed out as `WordNet:` and loads dictionary entries and facts.
 It  generates some concepts and loads LIVEDATA information.

-Then the system loads data the TOPIC folder.  `Build0:` and then `Build1:`.
+Then the system loads data from the TOPIC folder.  `Build0:` layer and then `Build1:` layer.
 These contain facts, more dictionary data, concept sets, variables with values, and scripted function definitions.

 Then if there is a boot function, it executes and additional data can be brought into the boot layer.